unifiedstreaming/fmp4-ingest/ingest_spec.md

 **Media processing function/entity**: entity used to process media content, can be a producer or consumer of a media ingest stream (or both), typically it is a consumer of stream of a live source, while it outputs content ready for client consumption.

 ## Ingest Protocol Behavior Specification
-The media and timed meta-data ingest specification uses muiltiple HTTP POST and/or PUT requests to transmit DASH manifest followed by encoded media data packaged in fragmented ISO BMFF [3] format decribed in the manifest towards the media processing entity or publishing point.
-Each HTTP POST sends a complete manifest or medai segment described in the manifest towards the processing entity, starting from the beginning with the manifest and init segment that includes header boxes (ftyp and moov boxes), and continuing with a sequence of segments (combinations of moof and mdat boxes) to the remote publishing point/ processing entity.
+The media and timed meta-data ingest specification uses multiple HTTP POST and/or PUT requests to transmit DASH manifest followed by encoded media data packaged in fragmented ISO BMFF [3].
+The subsequent posted segments correspond to those decribed in the manifest.
+Each HTTP POST sends a complete manifest or media segment towards the processing entity.
+The sequence of POST commands starts with the the manifest and init segments that includes header boxes (ftyp and moov boxes), and continues with a sequence of segments (combinations of moof and mdat boxes).

-An example of the Fragmented Media Ingest POST URL targeting the publishing point is: http://mypublishingpoint/presentation/manifestpath/rsegmentpath/streams-1-2.cmfv
+An example of the Fragmented Media Ingest POST URL targeting the publishing point is: http://mypublishingpoint/presentationPath/manifestpath/rsegmentpath/streams-1-2.cmfv

 The PostURL the syntax is defined as follows using the IETF RFC 5234 ANB [14] to specify the structure.
 * PostURL = Protocol “://” BroadcastURL Identifier